Carol Stream, Illinois: Parks and recreation

-The Great Western Trail (Illinois) passes through town.
+The Great Western Trail passes through the town.

 Government

 Carol Stream is governed by a body known as the Legislative Board, which is composed of seven elected officials: a mayor and six trustees.
 Frank Saverino is the current mayor; his term of office runs from May 1, 2019, to April 30, 2023.
 The village clerk is also an elected position.
 The clerk's term of office is the same as the mayor's.
 A village administrator is appointed by the Legislative Board to manage the daily village operations.